subhu-darkknight72/ComputerNetworkLab/README.md

 - **Question 2:** The client interacts with the <code>concurrent TCP server</code> using a communication protocol: LOGIN, run valid shell commands on the server system, and display the output on the screen.
 Connection terminates when the client sends the command “quit” to the server.

 ## Assignment 3
 - **Question 1:** Create a simplified <code>load balancer</code> that balances incoming client requests between two TCP iterative servers based on their current loads, using a dummy load.
 The load balancer should be a concurrent TCP server that allows multiple copies to run simultaneously using a command-line parameter for the port number.
-Clients connect to the load balancer and receive the date and time from the server with the least load.
+Clients connect to the load balancer and receive the date/time from the server with the least load.